by Kenneth Harper Finton ©2015

 Some cultures practiced temporary and conditional marriages.
 The Celtic tribes practiced handfasting.
 The Gaelic scholar, Martin Martin, wrote: “It was an ancient custom in the Isles that a man take a maid as his wife and keep her for the space of a year without marrying her; and if she pleased him all the while, he married her at the end of the year and legitimatized her children; but if he did not love her, he returned her to her parents.”

 Fixed-term marriages were popular in the Muslim community.
 Pre-Islamic Arabs practiced a form of temporary marriage that carries on today in the practice of Nikah Mut’ah, a fixed-term marriage contract.

-Granting formal legal status to same sex marriages is a relatively recent idea and practice, but there are mixed sex couple in the history of ancient Greece.
-Generally, same sex marriages in Greece were promiscuous, the partners having the freedom to engage in sex with others.
-Though the Theodosian Code issued in 438 CE imposed heavy penalties on same sex relationships, it is unclear how the law was enforced or ignored socially.
-Some areas in China, particularly the Fujian region, permitted same sex unions.
+Granting formal legal status to same-sex marriages is a relatively recent idea and practice, but there are mixed-sex couples in the history of ancient Greece.
+Generally, same-sex marriages in Greece were promiscuous, with the partners having the freedom to engage in sex with others.
+Though the Theodosian Code issued in 438 CE imposed heavy penalties on same-sex relationships, it is unclear how the law was enforced or ignored socially.
+Some areas in China, particularly the Fujian region, permitted same-sex unions.